killthekitten/broogle/README.md

 Broogle API is modular and can be customized via "Behaviors", "Rankers", "Orderers", "Stemmers" and "Splitters".

+Indexing performed via separate join table `broogle_stems`, which solves the problem of full-text search but probably will not scale for large datasets.

 ## ActiveRecord

 Broogle provides a mixin to use with any ActiveRecord model: